aethermx/spree-ember-paypal-express/README.md

 `paymentMethodId` is the `id` of the `better_spree_paypal_express` payment method that you want to use for every order.
 You must have configured this through the Spree admin.

-`cancelUrl` is the URL used for the "cancel" link in the PayPal pay screen.
+`cancelUrl` is the spree-ember route where the user is directed after clicking the "cancel" link in the PayPal pay screen.

-`confirmUrl`
+`confirmUrl` is the spree-ember route where the user is directed after completing the payment process with PayPal.

 # Development